samarr/PDFTesting/README.md

 In this project, multiple example test scenarios are created to showcase the capability of the library as well as the implementation pattern.
 TestNG has been used as test runner.

 It is build with Java 19 and Maven.
-Though, you can downgrade JDK version to 1.8.
+Though, you can downgrade JDK version upto 1.8.

 ## How to run the tests